37 at-home date night in ideas for married couples (non-TV activities). Find romantic date ideas for married couples.

 And if you have a really little one?
 You can venture away from your backyard by taking them on a walk with you in the stroller while you guys get your hunt on.

-With a Twist, Please: Make this competitive by having both of you download the app on each of your phones and seeing who can capture the most Pokémon in a set amount of time.
+With a Twist, Please: Make this competitive by having both of you download the app on each of your phones and see who can capture the most Pokémon in a set amount of time.

 Date Night Plan #4: Cook a New Recipe Together